alatiera/rfc822_sanitizer/README.md

 The world is a mess and everyone seem to reinvent daytimes.

-This crates soul purpose is to try to fix the those generators that do stuff like this:
+This crates soul purpose is to try to fix the mess of those generators that do stuff like this:

 `Thu, 05 Aug 2016 06:00:00 -0400`